ademisler/OpenCommerce/README.md

 - `src/lib` – Hooks and integration services
 - `src/utils` – Utility functions
 - `src/styles` – Global styles (Tailwind CSS)

+## Authentication

+Access the application at `/login` and sign in with the credentials specified in `AUTH_EMAIL` and `AUTH_PASSWORD`.
+After logging in you can view and update your profile at `/profile`.

 ## Deployment